Cosa determina il tasso di ritiro dell'alluminio pressofuso e come controllarlo?

 1.1 Base Range (Conventional Scenarios)

-Most standard die casting aluminum alloys (PER ESEMPIO., ADC12, A380) have a shrinkage rate of 0.5%–1% under conventional conditions (normal mold design, standard process parameters, simple part structures).
+Most standard die casting aluminum alloys (per esempio., ADC12, A380) have a shrinkage rate of 0.5%–1% under conventional conditions (normal mold design, standard process parameters, simple part structures).
 This range applies to 80% of die casting applications, ad esempio:

-• Automotive non-load-bearing parts (PER ESEMPIO., door handle brackets, instrument panel housings).
+• Automotive non-load-bearing parts (per esempio., door handle brackets, instrument panel housings).

-• Consumer electronics components (PER ESEMPIO., smartphone charger shells, router casings).
+• Consumer electronics components (per esempio., smartphone charger shells, router casings).

 Esempio: A380 aluminum alloy—one of the most widely used die casting materials—has a shrinkage rate of approximately 0.55%.
-Per a 100 mm long A380 part, the final length after solidification will be 100 mm × (1 – 0.0055) = 99.45 mm, a dimensional change of 0.55 mm that is easy to offset via mold compensation.
+For a 100 mm long A380 part, the final length after solidification will be 100 mm × (1 – 0.0055) = 99.45 mm, a dimensional change of 0.55 mm that is easy to offset via mold compensation.

 1.2 Expansion Range (Complex/Special Scenarios)